Distraction and a lack of focus can slay any business, stopping it dead in its tracks.

 Your mentor is your accountability partner.
 When you notice that you’re getting distracted, you can regain focus by envisioning yourself telling your mentor that you didn’t succeed.

-Networking can be a major distraction for many startup founders.
 Not only does attending the events take time away from your business, but advice from too many people can stretch you too thin.

-As well, watch out for networking events that look more like socializing than an opportunity to grow your business.
+Keep an eye out for networking events that look more like socializing than an opportunity to grow your business.

 Similar to eating the frog, you should use your morning time for creative tasks.

-Many of us have the bad habit of getting up in the morning and immediately checking our phones to see what emails came in over night.
+Many of us have the bad habit of getting up in the morning and immediately checking our phones to see what emails came in overnight.